 - Master of Science (MSc) by research: One year full-time (or two years part-time)

-- Doctor of Philosophy (PhD): Three+ years full-time (or five years part-time)
+- Doctor of Philosophy (PhD): Three+ years full-time (or six years part-time)

 By joining us, you will become part of a vibrant and supportive community of world renowned researchers, undertaking work that demonstrates both originality and relevance.
 Durham offers the opportunity to work with leading academic staff in state of the art world-class facilities within a unique environment offered by the Collegiate system.